 A WBS is typically created by the project manager in cooperation with the development team.
 To find out what else project managers are responsible for, read the what does a PM do article.

 Step 6: put together a single scope document

 Pile all estimations and calculations together in a single project scope statement.
 Share it with everyone involved in the project (directly or not) and get the final approvals.

 It’s very important to not launch the project before the approvals are in place.
 Otherwise, you will open yourself up to all kinds of speculations and complications.

 Step 7: sharing is caring

 Upload the scope statement somewhere where everyone can access it 24/7, like in your project management software of choice.
-By the way, Bordio has countless features and tools for project managers, so make sure you check it out!
+By the way, Bordio has countless features and tools for project managers, such as best electronic planners and online time managers, so make sure you check it out!

 And that’s it!
 You have successfully gone through the project scope management process!
 Keep it close and refer to the document as the project goes on.
 Because you’ve approved each and every aspect of it with stakeholders and the team, it will be a great reference point for progress checks and also conflict situations resolution.

 We have two bonus steps for you that are not always included in the project scope statement but we believe they fit right in: